AbdoAbosamra/Neaural-Netwok-project/README.md

 # Neaural-Netwok-prject
-Deep learning project to calssify and test functionality of Hebbian Network
+Deep learning project to calssify and test functionality of Hebbian Network with **GUI**